apollographql/apollo-kotlin-execution/Writerside/topics/http4k.md

 > See [sample-http4k](https://github.com/apollographql/apollo-kotlin-execution/tree/main/sample-http4k) for a project using the http4k integration.

+## Add apollo-execution-http4k to your project

+> Make sure to follow the steps in ["Getting started"](getting-started.md) first to generate your `ServiceExecutableSchemaBuilder`.

 To use the http4k integration, add `apollo-execution-http4k` to your dependencies and the http4k bom:

 ```kotlin